itinero/docs/docs/itinero/basic-concepts/profiles/lua.md

 The @Itinero.Profiles.FactorAndSpeed struct defines:

 - Speed: The speed in m/s over the edge with the given attributes.
-- Factor: The factor, could be different from speed in custom profiles.
+- Factor: The factor, in the default case 1/Speed.
 - Direction:
   - 0: Bidirectional.
   - 1: Oneway in the direction of the edge.